The Manual is a dating book for men. It has some good mindsets and dating advice mixed with some less good content.

 I find that after a woman initial refusal I lose a lot of interest and that hasn’t served me too well.
 I will heed this suggestion whenever it fits the situation.

-Terrible Evolutionary Psychology
+Poor Evolutionary Psychology

-Completely made up evolutionary psychology that the author pitches for facts.
+There is some made up evolutionary psychology that the author pitches for facts.

 For true facts, pick one of these: